cfsantos/Cutout/README.md

 | WideResNet + MaxDropout | **3.84** | **18.81**         |

 To train WideResNet 28-10 on CIFAR10 with data augmentation and MaxDropout:
-`python train.py --dataset cifar10 --model wideresnet --data_augmentation --cutout --length 16`
+`python train.py --dataset cifar10 --model wideresnet --data_augmentation

 To train WideResNet 28-10 on CIFAR100 with data augmentation and MaxDropout:
-`python train.py --dataset cifar100 --model wideresnet --data_augmentation --cutout --length 8`
+`python train.py --dataset cifar100 --model wideresnet --data_augmentation